DanDePaoli/ImageCarouselRebuild/README.md

-Thanks for taking a loot at my repo.
+Thanks for taking a look at my repo.

 This is a rebuild of a project I did while at Hack Reactor.